markNZed/processism-react-three/storyboard.md

 ### 5.5.2.
 Animation
 Two systems in parallel that evolve identically under identical inputs e.g .assembling and interacting from a stream of particles.
 Make a single change to that stream and see the effect being amplified.
 ### 5.5.3.
 Narration
-In processism, systems often exhibit nonlinear behavior, where small changes can lead to disproportionately large and sometimes unpredictable effects.
-This nonlinearity challenges our ability to predict outcomes, even when we understand the initial conditions.

-Our animation shows two systems that develop under an identical stream of particles.
-We see thebehavior is very similar.
-Now if we repeat the experiment but change a single particle, we see how the systems radically diverge.

-As this small change interacts with other entities, it triggers a chain reaction.
-The initial disturbance amplifies, spreading throughout the system.
-What began as a small, localized event rapidly grows in intensity, leading to a dramatic transformation in the system’s overall state.

-This illustrates the concept of nonlinearity, where the relationships between entities are not straightforward or proportional.
-Instead, small actions or changes can have cascading effects, resulting in outcomes that are far larger and more complex than anticipated.
-This is often referred to as the 'butterfly effect,' where the flap of a butterfly’s wings could theoretically set off a chain of events leading to a storm across the world.
+Systems are often nonlinear, meaning that small changes can have big, unpredictable effects.
+At first, the two systems on screen evolve identically, following the same patterns.
+But then, we introduce a tiny change into one of them—a small tweak.
+Watch how that little change ripples through the system, gradually growing into something much larger.
+Over time, the two systems diverge dramatically.

+This shows us how sensitive systems can be to initial conditions.
+It’s often called the "butterfly effect"—the idea that a butterfly flapping its wings on one side of the world might eventually cause a storm on the other.
+In nonlinear systems, small actions can trigger massive consequences, making it hard to predict exactly how things will unfold.

-In nonlinear systems, predictability becomes a challenge.
-Even with a clear understanding of the starting conditions, the outcomes can be vastly different from what we might expect.
-This unpredictability is a key feature of processism, reminding us that the systems we observe are dynamic and often behave in ways that defy simple cause-and-effect explanations.
+This unpredictability is a key feature of processism.
+Even when we understand the parts of a system, the way they interact can lead to outcomes far beyond what we expect.
+It reminds us that processes are dynamic and can behave in ways that are surprising, even with the smallest nudge.

-By recognizing the nonlinear nature of these processes, we gain a deeper appreciation for the complexity and unpredictability inherent in the systems around us.

 ## 5.6.
 Scene: Resilience and Adaptation
 ### 5.6.1.
 Objective
 To illustrate how systems maintain resilience and adapt to changes, emphasizing the importance of flexibility and the ability to withstand or recover from disturbances in processism.
 ### 5.6.2.
 Animation
 ### 5.6.3.
 Narration
-Resilience is the ability of a system to absorb disturbances, adapt to change, and continue functioning.
-This resilience is crucial in a world where nonlinearity and unpredictability are the norm.
+Resilience is the ability of a system to absorb shocks, adapt to change, and keep going.
+In this scene, we see a system facing a disturbance.
+Some parts break down under the pressure, but others adapt.
+New connections form, and the system reorganizes itself into a different, stable arrangement.

-After experiencing significant change, systems must respond — some parts may break down, while others adapt and evolve.
-Here, we see how different entities within the system react to the disturbances caused by nonlinear interactions.
-Some entities or relationships may fail, unable to withstand the intensity of change.

-But within this challenge lies the opportunity for adaptation.
-Certain entities reorganize, forming new connections or evolving their roles to cope with the new conditions.
-This adaptability is key to the system's resilience, allowing it to recover and continue functioning even after significant disturbances.

-As the system adjusts, it eventually achieves a new, stable state.
-This state is different from what it was before, but it reflects the system's resilience — its capacity to absorb change, reorganize, and emerge transformed but still viable.
+Resilience doesn’t mean returning to how things were before.
+It means evolving to meet new challenges.
+Systems that are flexible—able to adapt, reorganize, and find new ways to function—are the ones that survive.
+Think of a forest after a wildfire: while some parts are destroyed, new growth emerges, and the ecosystem slowly adapts to the changed environment.

-In processism, resilience is not about returning to an original state but about evolving to meet new challenges.
-It’s about flexibility, adaptation, and the ongoing capacity to navigate change.
-By understanding resilience in this way, we gain insight into how systems — whether ecological, social, or economic — can survive and thrive in an ever-changing world.
+In processism, resilience is about navigating change, not avoiding it.
+Systems that are too rigid tend to break, while those that can evolve find new pathways to stability.
+This flexibility is what allows systems—whether ecological, social, or technological—to continue thriving in an ever-changing world.

 # 6. Section: Causality and Complexity
 ## 6.1.
 Objective